 Your transition to retirement pension will work in a similar way as a standard superannuation pension, subject to the non-commutable requirements and restriction on the amount of pension you can withdraw.
 You can withdraw between 4 per cent and 10 per cent of the pension account balance each year and have the flexibility to vary the payment at any time during the year, within these set ranges.

 You should also keep in mind the possibility of your career not going exactly to plan – a redundancy or a forced or unplanned early retirement could interrupt this strategy and mean that you will have to review your circumstances with your financial adviser.

 Another important point to consider is the concessional contributions cap of $25,000.
 Also, these income streams are not exempt from earnings tax ie up to 15 per cent tax applies on earnings within the fund.

 If you plan to use this strategy through a self-managed super fund, you should ensure that the trust deed is drafted to allow you to commence any pension allowed under super law.

 Once you have reached age 60, your pension payments and any lump sum withdrawals will generally be tax-free.
 Under age 60 there may be personal tax payable on the pension payments.

 A financial adviser can help you to structure your pension to legally minimise your tax obligations.

 Note about salary sacrificing: Although salary sacrificing into superannuation is a great strategy for increasing your retirement savings, not all employers offer this feature to their employees.
-Also, under these arrangements your salary decreases and this could have a flow-on effect to other employment benefits you receive — eg compulsory SG contributions may be determined using actual (reduced) salary and may not take into account salary sacrifice contributions.
+Also, under these arrangements your salary decreases and this could have a flow-on effect to other employment benefits you receive.
+You should check with your employer.

 1. Australian Institute of Health and Welfare - mortality data.